AI for institutions, endowments, and family offices.

 No. The work supports the review file and committee context.
 Fiduciary judgment, investment recommendations, and final decisions remain with accountable people.

-Make the endowment energy review workflow AI-ready.
+Make the institutional energy review workflow AI-ready.